deeptho/linux_media/README.md

 * First check for the presence of */sys/module/dvb_core/info/version*.
-If this entry exists, it means that the neumoDVB drivers have been loaded, otherwise the application should fall back to DVB-apiV5.
+If this entry exists, it means that the neumoDVB drivers have been loaded, otherwise the application should fall back to DVB-apiV5, i.e., not use any additional features provided by nuemoDVB.
 The version number in that sysfs file can also be used to distinghuish between different versions of the drivers.
-Note that the neumoDVB api is not yet frozen.
+Note that the neumoDVB api is not yet finalized.

 * Using the *FE_GET_EXTENDED_INFO* ioctl, get information about the installed cards and adapters, specificaly their names (for use in GUI and in log files) and their *MAC address*.
 The latter is a unique id, which can be used to associate configuration information.
 For instance, the adapter number of a specific adapter may differ from one boot to the next when a card has been removed, or a new one has been inserted.
 However, the MAC address will always remain the same.
+In case the card specific drivers do not provide a MAC address, neumoDVB will attemp to construct one that is unique based on in which PCIe slot it is inserted.
+If the card is later in an other slot the MAC address will change.
+For USB devices there are even fewer guarantees, and the card may appear at a new MAC address after removing and re-attaching it.

 * When tuning to a specific mux, first call the *FE_SET_RF_INPUT* ioctl.
 This is used to connect a demodulator to a specific RF_INPUT, but also to synchronize secondary device (LNBs and switches)